The Popularity of the Bachelor’s in Psychology

 Median Annual Wage 2014: $57,420

 Recruit, interview and hire employees for organizations.
 Administer employee benefits, payroll, training and more.
-They are responsible for making sure people behave appropriately in the workplace and help people work together in a safe environment.
+They are responsible for making sure people behave appropriately in the workplace and help people work together in a

 Public Relations Specialists